- Air Products & Chemicals

 Is the hydrogen boom coming?

-According to analysis by the World Energy Council (WEC), at least 20 countries have already adopted a national hydrogen strategy, or are about to do so.
+According to the World Energy Council (WEC) analysis, at least 20 countries have already adopted a national hydrogen strategy, or are about to do so.

 Big economic powers like Japan, Russia, China, France, South Korea, Spain and Portugal are also considering a strategy.
-Research and development is underway and that could trigger a boom for many companies.
+Research and development are underway and that could trigger a boom for many companies.

 The beauty of hydrogen is that it is versatile.
 It can be converted into fuel, synthetic natural gas or used directly to generate electricity.
 Companies that produce hydrogen and related producers could be among the first to benefit if car companies decide to build hydrogen-power vehicles.
 Hydrogen companies that could benefit include Air Products & Chemicals, Air Liquide and Linde.

 Electrolysers and fuel cells